20129

 Pricing Power

-A company's gross profit margin has a major impact on its ability to extert pricing power, develop new products, and invest in marketing.
+A company's gross profit margin has a major impact on its ability to exert pricing power, develop new products, and invest in marketing.
 These factors may ultimately determine the winner in a competitive market, making it a critical metric to track for the long-term investor.
-Roku's gross profit margin, which tells us how much money the company gets to keep after covering the base cost of its products and services, came in at 44.7% this quarter, down 1.8 percentage points year on year.
+Roku's gross profit margin, which tells us how much money the company gets to keep after covering the base cost of its products and services, came in at 44.5% this quarter, up 2.5 percentage points year on year.

 User Acquisition Efficiency

-Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Roku grow from a combination of product virality, paid advertisement, and incentives.
+Consumer internet businesses like Roku grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-It's very expensive for Roku to acquire new users as the company has spent 66.2% of its gross profit on sales and marketing expenses over the last year.
-This inefficiency indicates a highly competitive environment with little differentiation between Roku and its peers.
+It's expensive for Roku to acquire new users as the company has spent 59.9% of its gross profit on sales and marketing expenses over the last year.
+This relative inefficiency indicates that Roku's product offering can be easily replicated and that it must continue investing to maintain its growth trajectory.

 Profitability & Free Cash Flow